Photo stories by Rohit Jain

 This photo project was made possible by a grant from the Pulitzer Center on Crisis Reporting.

-Rohit Jain is an independent social documentary photographer and short story writer based in New Delhi, India.
+Rohit Jain is an independent social documentary photographer and short story writer based in Goa, India.
 His works focus on human and life development photo stories.
+He has worked independently with World Bank, UNICEF India, Haq – Center for Child Rights, among others.
+Previously, his works have been widely published by The Hindu, Huffington Post, Vice, National Herald, etc.